EU proposes ban on flavored heated tobacco products

-BRUSSELS (AP) — The European Union’s executive branch proposed Wednesday a ban on the sale of flavored heated tobacco products, including some vaping items, as part of its plan to fight cancer.
+BRUSSELS (AP) — The European Union’s executive branch on Wednesday proposed a ban on the sale of flavored heated tobacco products as part of its plan to fight cancer.

 The European Commission said its proposal comes in response to a significant increase in the volume of such products sold across the 27-nation bloc.

-According to EU figures, cancer is the second-leading cause of death in the bloc of 450 million residents.
-There are about 1.3 million cancer deaths and 3.5 million new cases per year in the EU.
+According to EU figures, cancer is the second cause of death in the bloc of 450 million residents.
+There are about 1.3 million cancer deaths and 3.5 million new cases annually in the EU.

-An estimated 40% of EU citizens will face cancer at some point in their lives, with an annual economic impact estimated around 100 billion euros ($120 billion).
+An estimated 40% of EU citizens will face cancer at some point in their lives, with the annual economic impact estimated at around 100 billion euros ($120 billion).

-The ban’s proposal now goes to member nations and European Parliament lawmakers for review.
+The proposed ban now goes to member nations and European Parliament lawmakers for review.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.